nf-core/stableexpression/docs/output.md

 4. Data normalisation

-- Normalize RNAseq raw data using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) or [EdgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html)
+- Normalize RNAseq raw data using TPM (necessitates downloading the corresponding genome and computing transcript lengths) or CPM.
 - Perform quantile normalisation on each dataset separately using [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.quantile_transform.html)

-5. Data cleaning

-- Get statistics for each sample in each dataset
-- Remove samples that diverge too much from the expected normalised profile

 6. Merge all data
 7. Compute base statistics for each gene, platform-wide and for each platform (RNAseq and microarray)